Weak phase stiffness and nature of the quantum critical point in underdoped cuprates

-describes the pivoting motion of the pairs.
-The remianing terms $H^f$ and $H^{bf}$ give the motion of unpaired holes and their coupling to the pairs~\cite{QPGap}.
-In essence, this representation merely reveals the internal processes embedded in the experimentally observed one-particle propagator.
+2) \textit{Motion of Tightly-Bound Pairs} Since it is unlikely that doped holes can doubly occupy the same site in a weakly doped AF Mott insulator, it is reasonable to assume that under a strong binding, pairs mostly consist of nearest neighboring holes.
+It is thus convenient to employ a bosonic representation of pairs, $b_{ij}^\dagger=c_{i \uparrow}^\dagger c_{j \downarrow}^\dagger$, located at neighboring site $i$ and $j$ with opposite spin.
+Such a real-space hole pair can result from numerous high-energy mechanisms\cite{ChargedLatticeBoson,AFcorr1,AFcorr2,biPolaron}, and is to be distinguished from the real-space \textit{singlet} pair of \textit{electrons} in RVB-like constructions\cite{RVB}.

-The resulting pivoting motion of the paired holes is illustrated in Fig.~\ref{fig:fig2}.
-Consider a single pair of holes (blue and red filled diamonds) located in the fermion lattice in Fig.~\ref{fig:fig2}(a).
-Under the pair-preserving constraint, only three potential destinations (empty diamonds) for each hole are allowed.
-Converting to the lattice of bond-centered pairs in Fig.~\ref{fig:fig2}(b), one finds two inequivalent sites in a square lattice, each of which can hop to four first neighboring sites with $\tau^\prime$, but to only \textit{two} second neighboring sites with $\tau^{\prime\prime}$ along their designated direction (denoted by the direction of the ellipsoids).
-As we will present elsewhere, this pivoting motion of the pair can actually be derived more completely to include both the real and imaginary part of $\tau$ via the equation of motion.
-Alternatively, one can also arrive at the same via the ladder diagrams in the strong binding limit in perturbation theory.
+Now, consider the motion of a single pair of holes (blue and red filled diamonds) located in the fermion lattice in Fig.~\ref{fig:fig2}(a).
+Under the pair-preserving constraint, only three potential destinations (empty diamonds) for each hole are allowed, two via second neighbor hopping, $\tau^\prime$, one via third neighbor hopping, $\tau^{\prime\prime}$.
+Converting to the lattice of bond-centered pairs in Fig.~\ref{fig:fig2}(b), one finds a checkerboard lattice consisting of two nonequivalent sites, each connecting to four first neighboring sites via $\tau^\prime$, but to only \textit{two} second neighboring sites via $\tau^{\prime\prime}$.
+This pivoting motion of the paired holes can then be represented by

+The same motion was previously derived via a rigorous separation of many-body Hilbert subspace of paired holes~\cite{QPGap}.
+Optionally, one can also include both the real and imaginary part of $\tau$ via the equation of motion, or the ladder diagrams~\cite{supp,T_pair}.
+Although, inclusion of the imaginary part of $\tau$ introduces broadening of the bosonic propagator at higher energy, but has little effect on the condensation taking place at low energy.